aws-samples/aws-tf-kms/bootstrap/README.md

 - Execute `terraform apply` and approve the changes.
 - Switch to using Amazon S3 backend by un-commenting the `backend "S3"` section within `provider.tf`
   - Modify `backend "S3"` section with correct values for `region`, `bucket`, `dynamodb_table`, and `key`.
 Use provided values as guidance.
-- Execute `terraform init` to re-initilize Terraform with new backend.
+- Execute `terraform init` to re-initialize Terraform with new backend.
   - This will ask you to move your state to Amazon S3.
 Enter 'yes'.
 - Once you have your Terraform state on Amazon S3, you can continue to make updates to bootstrap as needed, using the Amazon S3 as backend.